scurest/MelonRipper/README.md

   This may have sorting problems in the Eevee renderer.
   If you have sorting issues, try Cycles.

-* The material nodes are supposed to simulate a DS pixel pipeline.
-  Implemented effects: texturing, modulate, decal, toon, texcoord wrapping.
-  Unimplemented: fog, shadow, wireframe, edgemarking, depth equal, rear plane.
+* Some DS effects aren't implemented: fog, highlight, shadow, wireframe, edgemarking, depth equal, rear plane.

 * Exporting to .gltf sort of works (use Blender ≥2.92 for best results).
   You will probably need to modify the materials to export to other formats.